Vanessa Z. Schneider: Promotion and reception

 Daniel Etherington in an article for BBC News compared her to characters such as Lara Croft and Samus Aran in terms of strong female characters in media and their appeal.
 However, he also pointed out that the character was held back by the game she was featured in, both due to its gameplay and exclusivity to the GameCube, stating "It is not like a developer can contrive to create an icon, but there is the definite possibility of cult appeal."
 The book Dangerous Curves meanwhile cited her as a positive example of female heroines in gaming that were becoming more prevalent in the wake of Lara Croft's success.

 Edge praised the character as "one of the most sassy characters to emerge in some time", noting that while the character had little personality displayed, the emphasis on her dancing gave her and the game a significant amount of charm.
 The staff of Electronic Gaming Monthly was far more critical however, stating the character had less in common with Croft than it did shmup series Gradius due to the gameplay.
 They further added that a lack of variety in the character's appearance hampered her, noting that while she was off to a strong start due to moving with elegance and grace, "one truly badass character design is all P.N.03 has to offer.
 Gamers deserve more".

-The character has been heavily praised for her physical attractiveness and sex appeal, with Retro Gamer describing her as "one of gaming's sexiest and overlooked heroines", adding that watching her was "a thing of beauty" and dubbing her a "sexy force of nature to be reckoned with."
+Retro Gamer described her as "one of gaming's sexiest and overlooked heroines", adding that watching her was "a thing of beauty" and dubbing her a "sexy force of nature to be reckoned with."

 Dave Halverson of Play magazine suggested that if Kobayashi had "set out to create the world's most beautiful female video game character, he has certainly succeeded", further describing her as "immeasurably more elegant than Lara Croft" as a character and a "celebration of the female form" that he felt only came from Japanese developers.
 He further stated her behind "sways with so much grace it borders on illegal", and described her as a "death ballerina" when using her Energy Drive attack.
 Other staff members of Play added that "the cybernetically enhanced beauty and gracefulness of Vanessa Z. Schneider has and likely never will be equaled", naming her one of the female female characters in console gaming and featuring her in several issues of their "Girls of Gaming" publication.